grafana/loki/docs/sources/upgrading/_index.md

 Unfortunately Loki is software and software is hard and sometimes we are forced to make decisions between ease of use and ease of maintenance.

-If we have any expectation of difficulty upgrading we will document it here.
+If we have any expectation of difficulty upgrading, we will document it here.

 As more versions are released it becomes more likely unexpected problems arise moving between multiple versions at once.
 If possible try to stay current and do sequential updates.
 If you want to skip versions, try it in a development environment before attempting to upgrade production.

-# Checking for config changes
+## Checking for config changes

 Using docker you can check changes between 2 versions of Loki with a command like this: